How to teach typing

 2. Struggling to find a key.

 What to do?
 It’s a fact that many people have never noticed the little bumps on the F and J keys.
 They are there so you can find the correct starting position for your fingers without looking down.
 It may help beginning learners to practice lining up their fingers a few times before they start to type.
 Some students, for example, those with fine motor difficulties, may have a problem with the reach for a particular letter or letters.
-Put some Blue Tack on the key to differentiate it from the others and make it easier to feel without looking.
+Put some Blu Tack on the key to differentiate it from the others and make it easier to feel without looking.
 Once that particular reach has been mastered, you can remove it.
-Move the Blue Tack around the keyboard as appropriate.
+Move the Blu Tack around the keyboard as appropriate.

 3. Typing two keys at once.